 Nigeria has led this show of shame and continental retardation with her retinue living and dead tyrants and political murderers.
 From Babangida through Abacha and Obasanjo none of these past swindlers of the African dream has been held to account.
 Nobel laureate Soyinka laments why the streets of Nigeria’s cities can still be named after a monster that presided over the liquidation of the economy and executed uncountable members of opposition.

 Sani Abacha ought to have been shamed posthumously and stripped of all his ranks for the infamy of mindless looting he brought upon Nigeria.
 Babangida, Obasanjo, Abdulkarim Abubakar are all walking tall, and bent with age, in the streets of Nigeria, celebrating and perpetuating the rot they bequeathed to the bulbous giant of Africa.

-Let Africans learn to hold their leaders to account.
-The endemic rot in Nigeria’s ruling parties, the shame and disgrace of Zuma in South Africa’s ANC, the mendacity of Uganda’s Museveni ruling since 1986 and averring to rise from the grave after death to continue his rape and despoliation of his African conclave of Uganda, are being sustained by the unthinking complicity of the African masses whose lack of discernment hardly seems able to break free of the herd instinct that allows for every tyrant to be eulogised and deified just for the sake of a crumb from the psychopaths table.
+Let us Africans learn to hold our leaders to account.
+The endemic rot in Nigeria’s ruling parties, the shame and disgrace of Zuma in South Africa’s ANC, the mendacity of Uganda’s Museveni ruling since 1986 and averring to rise from the grave after death to continue his rape and despoliation of his African conclave of Uganda, are being sustained by the unthinking complicity of the African masses whose lack of discernment hardly seems able to break free of the herd instinct that allows for every tyrant to be eulogised and deified just for the sake of a crumb from the table of the psychopath.
 Or for the grand folly that the emperor sitting astride the bamboo table is one among their own –borrowing the words of the ebullient Nigerian writer TM Aluko– kinsmen and foremen.